-How many times have you come across a seemingly interesting piece of B2B content with a can’t-help-but-click-it headline only to start reading and find that it rapidly devolves into a meandering exposition that proves anything but useful?
+How many times have you come across a seemingly interesting piece of B2B content with a can’t-help-but-click-it headline only to start reading and find it anything but useful?
 For creators of B2B content, rambling, roundabout executions are a cardinal but common sin.
 Luckily, they are also entirely possible to avoid.
 The trick is one you probably learned in grade school: start with a strong thesis, and support it (and only it) through the entirety of your piece.

 Back to Basics

-Your thesis is the essential point of the B2B content you are producing.
+Your thesis is the essential point or message you are trying to communicate in a piece of content.
 It can be argumentative, analytical, or explanatory, but it should always be specific and straightforward.
-And it should be communicated to your readers in the form of a thesis statement, ideally in a single sentence, and more often than not, in the first paragraph of your piece (or close to it).
+And it should be communicated to your readers in the form of a thesis statement, ideally in the first paragraph of your piece (or close to it).
 Your readers should never have to go hunting for your thesis statement, and they shouldn’t be left guessing if something is your thesis statement or not.

 Why a Thesis Is Essential

 A strong, well communicated B2B content thesis achieves multiple ends.
 First, it helps your readers decide whether your content is intended for them and if it’s worth their time.
 If your thesis statement is accurate, direct, and obvious, it will attract and retain the attention of the right audience (aka, your target customers)—assuming you understand what matters to your audience.

 More importantly, a B2B content thesis keeps you, the writer, on track.
 Once you’ve identified your thesis, you know that the rest of your content needs to present sufficient information to support it.
 This makes it easier to plot out a logical and organized outline before you even begin writing.